sarathsoma/learn-anything/readme.md

 Just search for what you wish to learn or [simply explore](https://learn-anything.xyz/learn-anything).

-If you think that there is a better way one can learn the subject or you wish something was added or you found a mistake, you can help improve it.
-Just [click on the 🦄](http://i.imgur.com/Qpi9xZK.png) and say what you wish was added or changed.
+If you think that there is a better way one can learn the subject or you wish something was added or you found a mistake, you can [help improve it](https://github.com/nikitavoloboev/learn-anything#contributing--).

-The search engine is [fully open source](https://github.com/learn-anything/search) and you can help improve it. 💙
+The search engine is also [fully open source](https://github.com/learn-anything/search) and you can help improve it. 💙

 The [main goal of this project](https://learn-anything.github.io/future/2017/05/27/future-of-learning.html) is to **expose human knowledge in a [visual and structured way to accelerate learning](https://medium.com/@NikitaVoloboev/the-invisible-mountains-bd50a31bc64e)**. 🚀